-The Belt Minder feature is a supplemental warning to the safety belt warning function.
+The BeltMinder feature is a supplemental warning to the safety belt warning function.
 This feature provides additional reminders to the driver that the driver's safety belt is unbuckled by intermittently sounding a chime and illuminating the safety belt warning lamp in the instrument cluster.

-If Then The driver's safety belt is not buckled approximately 5 seconds after the safety belt warning light has turned off and vehicle speed exceeds 8km/h (3 mph) The Belt Minder feature is activated - the safety belt warning light illuminates and the warning chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
-The driver's safety belt is buckled while the safety belt indicator light is illuminated and the safety belt warning chime is sounding The Belt Minder feature will not activate.
-The driver's safety belt is buckled before the ignition switch is turned to the ON position The Belt Minder feature will not activate.
+Then

+The BeltMinder feature is

+activated - the safety belt warning

+light illuminates and the warning

+chime sounds for 6 seconds every

+30 seconds, repeating for

+approximately 5 minutes or until

+safety belt is buckled.

+The BeltMinder feature will not

+activate.

+The BeltMinder feature will not

+activate.

-The purpose of the Belt Minder is to remind occasional wearers to wear safety belts all of the time.
+The purpose of the BeltMinder is to remind occasional wearers to wear safety belts all of the time.